 Crosshair Placement And Aiming Methods

-crosshair placement in Valorant is one of the key mistakes many players make.
+Bad crosshair placement in Valorant is one of the key mistakes many players make.
 Having your crosshair at body level or even worse, somewhere randomly is the worst thing you can do.
 Not to mention running or walking throughout the map with your crosshair being on the floor or air, I’ve seen that with some of my clients too.
+Hold your crosshair at head level!

 Pre-Aiming

-Valorant aiming tips post, however, I’ll do it here as well.
+I’ve covered a lot of these in my Valorant aiming tips post, however, I’ll do it here as well.

 Pre aiming is essentially having your crosshair at the possible location of the enemy.
 There are not a million angles that an enemy could be holding at your current location, there’s usually one or two, and one is also more frequent than the other.